How can we understand transference and countertransference?

 (Sorry for the cut and paste!)

-Reading the article, I get a sense that what Bollas was getting at, is the idea that since the earliest relational object of an individual is a transformational object, and that this transformational object is not a material object but actually a process.
+Bollas was getting at the idea that the earliest relational object, a.k.a. the mother, of an individual is a transformational object.
+Every act in which the mother does for the child transforms the child.
+As the child grows, it creatively finds other transformational objects that resemble the metamorphosizing qualities of the mother.
+This transformational object is not a material object but actually a process.
+Substitute objects are also transitional objects which do not noticably change the person, but provides them with a sense of connection.
 In therapy it is the process (of transformation) that the patient yearns towards.
-Therefore in the transference relationship, the client picks up on the process (in this example the murmur of the therapist’s voice) and not on the analysis itself.
+Therefore in the transference relationship, the client picks up on the process.

 It is also understandable that since the transformational object precludes language learning in the infant, as adults, the individual yearns for a trace of it throughout life, but doesn’t recognize it.

 Reading this material, I am able to connect the principle of Bollas’ treatment technique to Gestalt Therapy method.
+Bollas mentions the aesthetic quality of and the idiom of the contact with the Object.
 What touched the patient Peter was a non-verbal interpersonal communication between therapist and patient.
 The content of the analysis is superfluous (at least most of it) in this case.

 In Gestalt therapy, there is focus on the process.
 This is the process of transformations, i.e. the process of relating between therapist and client, and not the words alone, nor the therapist alone, transforms the client (and the therapist as well).

 Bollas, C. (1979).
 The transformational object.
 The International journal of psycho-analysis, 60, 97.

 Bollas, C. (2017).
 The shadow of the object: Psychoanalysis of the unthought known.
 Routledge.

 There are the structural features of what we understand to be healthy functional normal personality in contrast to personality disorders.

 1. An integrated concept of the self and an integrated concept of significant others.